CP3: Unifying Point Cloud Completion by Pretrain-Prompt-Predict Paradigm: Experiments

 \quad

-\textbf{Why semantic label contributes to completion task?} Analysis from the perspective of point-wise representation, our SGM modulate seach point-wise feature with semantic label.
+\textbf{Why semantic label contributes to completion task?} Analysis from the perspective of point-wise representation, our SGM modulates each point-wise feature with semantic label.
 This can effectively distinguish point clouds which have similar local details but belong to different categories.
-In Fig. \ref{fig:tsne}, we show point-wise feature distribution of two point clouds (chair and table), Clearly, the point-wise features of two point clouds (chair and table) are distinguished after using our SGM.
+In Figure \ref{fig:tsne}, we show the original point-wise feature distribution of two point clouds (chair and table) which are largely mixed up.
+Clearly, the features of two point clouds (chair and table) are distinguished after using our SGM.
+As a result, using semantic information to guide fine-grained completion becomes easier.

 \quad